-We transfer to the station for our First Class rail service to Preston, then continuing by coach to Liverpool for two nights.
+On Day 8 we transfer to the station for our rail service to Preston, then continue by coach to Liverpool for 2 nights.

-This morning, we travel by rail to the city of Liverpool, the home of The Beatles, where we enjoy a guided tour.
-We take in the Waterfront Pier Head, the Cavern Club, Penny Lane and Strawberry Fields; made famous by the John Lennon written Beatles song.
+Day 9 begins with some sightseeing around Liverpool, home of The Beatles.
+We take in the Waterfront Pier Head, the Cavern Club, Penny Lane and Strawberry Fields; made famous by John, Paul, George and Ringo in 1967.
 We also see Liverpool's vibrant China Town.
 Following our tour you are free to explore Liverpool further at your leisure.

-Today we enjoy a wonderful excursion by rail to the historic city of Bath, the UNESCO protected city is famous worldwide for its natural hot springs.
+We travel by coach to the station today, catching the rail service to Bristol, via Stafford, for a two-night stay.
+We enjoy a wonderful excursion by rail to the historic city of Bath, on Day 11.
+The UNESCO protected city is famous worldwide for its natural hot springs.
 We embark on a guided tour, taking in the city's main sights, including the stunning Abbey and the architecturally wonderful Royal Crescent.
-The Crescent, a row of thirty 18th century terraced houses, is one of the finest examples of Georgian architecture in the country.
+The Crescent, a row of 30 18th-century terraced houses, is one of the finest examples of Georgian architecture in the country.

 We begin the journey to London, by coach.
 En route, we stop off at the famous prehistoric monument of Stonehenge.
 One of the most impressive Bronze Age monuments in the country, this ring of standing stones has long provided archaeologists with the mystery of what the complex design really represents.